theBrianCui/ProtoWatch/README.md

 Deploying for Production/Release
 --------------------------

 A PowerShell script is available to build and deploy to gh-pages.
-Git, NodeJS and JSX must be installed for it to work.
+Git, NodeJS, JSX, and UglifyJS2 must be installed for it to work.
 From the master branch, simply run the script and it will run the necessary steps to deploy to gh-pages.
 The general process is creating a temporary branch for staging, converting JSX to Javascript, switching to the production version of React, and committing/pushing the changes to gh-pages.